rchartra/NcCut/docs/source/usage.rst

 #.
 Hit the **Transect Chain** button to enter transect mode.
 #.
 Click points along the feature you'd like to make transects along.
 Transects will be made between the points you click.
     * Select **Drag Mode** from the actions sidebar to drag the image without selecting points, and select **Transect Mode** to go back.
     * Select **Edit Mode** to delete either the last point clicked or the last chain drawn.
+You can also press esc to delete the last chain draw.
 #.
-Double click the final point or select **New Chain** to begin a new chain and repeat for as many chains as you'd like.
+Right click to select the final point or select **New Chain** to begin a new chain and repeat for as many chains as you'd like.
 #.
 When done select the **Plot** button and a popup will appear with a plot of all transects from the first chain and downloading options.

 .. _transect_marker: